stable-haskell/cabal/doc/cabal-project-description-file.rst

     The command line variant of this flag is ``--configure-option=arg``, which can be specified multiple times to pass multiple options.

-.. cfg-field:: compiler: ghc, ghcjs, jhc, lhc, or uhc
+.. cfg-field:: compiler: ghc, ghcjs, jhc, or lhc
                --compiler=compiler
     :synopsis: Compiler to build with.